It all began with 25 Great American Country & Folk Artists Singing their Original Hits. Or did it…

 All the images are from my own collection and are copyright.

 I acknowledge the original copyright holders of images contained on those covers.

 I do not offer any of the sound recordings contained on the albums for sale, share, or barter in any form.
 However, if you wish to listen to a playlist and have a Spotify account you can play albums directly from this site.
 (Selected albums only.
-The playlist creator is 50lux ) Unfortunately, Australian tracks in particular are not available, so the albums are a bit thin on Australian material.
+The playlist creator on Spotify is 50lux ) Unfortunately, Australian tracks in particular are not available, so the album playlist’s are a bit thin on Australian material.